Adult entertainment and services are considered “high risk” in credit card processing, but that doesn’t mean that you don’t have options.

 Almost all credit card processors set pricing individually for each business, and that’s the case for high risk processing fees as well.
 As such, it’s very uncommon to see pricing published on a high-risk processor’s website.
 The fact is that there are too many variables that will affect the final cost for the processors to provide accurate pricing without knowing more details about your business.

 That said, some high risk processors (such as CCBill) will at least publish general rate guidelines for certain business types.
-For example, on CCBill’s website, it lists a rough cost of 10.8% for high risk merchant accounts.
+For example, on CCBill’s website, it lists starting costs of 5.9% + 55 cents per transaction for high risk merchant accounts.

 Defining “High Risk”